Individual Person-Centered Plan

 Our teenage individuals usually attend public school and participate in typical school events.
 Most are in regular classes.

 We advocate for them at school, doing much the same as a parent.
 You’ll find us at meetings, teacher conferences and selling candy for band trips.
-At home we help with homework, pass out rewards for good grades and help pick out prom dresses.
+At home we help with homework, acknowledge good grades and help pick out prom dresses.
 GED preparation is also available to individuals who want it.

 We encourage participation at every level.
 At some of our homes, individuals participate at the state tournament every year.
 They love the adventure of travel.